Toulouse School of Economics: History

 TSE then launched its second fundraising campaign in 2016.
 That same year, TSE-R, a semi-independent research unit (Unité mixte de recherche), was established on TSE's premises.
 TSE celebrated its 10th anniversary in 2017 and launched the TSE Energy & Climate center.
 In 2018, TSE established partnerships (TSE-P) and the TSE center label, and launched the TSE Digital center and TSE Sustainable Finance center.

 In 2020, TSE unveiled its new building designed by Grafton Architects, and in the following year, it continued to expand its research focus with the launch of the TSE Health Center, TSE Infrastructure & Network Center, and TSE Competition Policy & Regulation Center.
+In 2025, TSE further advanced its mission to address key societal challenges by launching its seventh center, the Human Capital Center.

 In 2023, among some controversy with the Toulouse 1 Capitole University, TSE obtained the status of grand établissement.
 Universities recognized as grand établissements are endowed with higher freedom of governance in terms of selectivity in admission, amount of their tuition fees, and research focus, as well as the right to represent themselves autonomously in judiciary matters.